Paul Tangi Mhova Mkondo: Legacy

 Paul Mkondo was the first African insurance executive and financial advisor to be recognized with the elite Life Million Dollar Roundtable International (MDRT).
 In the independent Zimbabwe he officially represented Zimbabwe and presented the new flag to the MDRT Organization with the blessings of the first Prime Minister of Zimbabwe H. E. Robert Mugabe, nicknamed Jongwe.
 He was also on the MDRT standing committee.
 Mkondo was the first African President of the Life underwriters' association.

 Mkondo and VaMutanga were the first pioneering African Indigenous Businessmen in Rhodesia to establish a licensed Restaurant and Night Club backed by Amai Mutanga's Blessing.

 Mkondo was also the First African International Music Promoter in the Highfields in the 60s.

+Mkondo was one of the main principal founders of the CBZ bank.

 Mkondo turned down a Cabinet Post & also an Ambassadorial role in Robert Mugabe's first Cabinet & Government in independent Zimbabwe for his very high risk role as a Financier, Guarantor & Internal Treasurer of ZANU during the liberation struggle.

 The protagonist Simbai Saul Muhondo, in Samuel Chimsoro's novel Nothing is impossible is based on Mkondo's biography (the period from Mkondo's Birth to 1983, (when the book was also published).
 The book was well received and became part of the national education syllabus in English literature during the 80's.